This is the multi-page printable view of this section. Click here to print.

 The Sidebar Menu options

-• Restore: this option is only available for synchronize and snapshot tasks where the destination is located on a remote server
+• Restore: available for synchronize and snapshot tasks where the destination is on a remote server

-• available for openrsync as well, but only for synchronize tasks
+• also available for openrsync, but only for synchronize tasks

-• Verify remote: this option is only available for synchronize tasks where the destination is located on a remote server
+• Verify remote: available for synchronize tasks where the destination is on a remote server

 4 - New tasks